What is holistic nutrition?

 Why do you cook with a microwave?
 I’ve heard microwaving is bad for our health.

 There are varying degrees of healthy living.
-Many of the people that follow the blog are starting off on the road to healthier living.
-For some, going to MacDonald’s 6 times a week as opposed to 8 is a huge accomplishment.
-And hey, I agree with that!
+Many of the people that follow Healthful Pursuit are starting off on the road to healthier living.
+And for them, a microwaved home cooked meal is a step in the right direction from eating out, or skipping breakfast completely.

 What kitchen tools do you swear by?

 Food processor: I use a Cuisinart Elite Collection™ 12-Cup (3 L) processor although if I had to do it all over again, I would have just held on to my Black and Decker Quick and Easy.
 That thing was a machine and made nut butters better than my current processor.

 Blender: I’ve had my Vitamix since 2007 and love it just as much as I did on that first day.

 Ice cream maker: We have a Cuisinart ICE-30BC Pure Indulgence ice-cream maker that works really well, so long as you just leave the bowl in the freezer at all times for quick ice-cream making when you need it most!

 Saucepans: I love my MultiClad Pro Stainless Steel set.
 The benefit to stainless steel, is that it heats up quickly to cook food faster (maintaining more health benefits) and doesn’t transfer toxins to your food.